 The bankrupt reports their income and expenses on a monthly basis to the Trustee so that Surplus Income can be calculated.

-The bankrupt attends two free credit counselling sessions provided by the Trustee in Bankruptcy.
+The bankrupt attends two free credit counselling sessions provided by the Trustee.

 After 9 to 21 months the first-time bankrupt is discharged and the majority of their debts are erased.
 At this time the bankrupt can begin rebuilding their credit and getting on with their new debt free life.

-Bankruptcy is only one of 5 main ways to deal with too much debt.
-For a description of the most 5 common options to deal with your debt read more here.
-To determine if bankruptcy is right for you, contact our licensed Trustee in Bankruptcy who will provide a free, no-obligation consultation where he’ll review what you owe, own, and earn before explaining your options to you so that you can make an informed decision.
+To determine if bankruptcy is right for you, contact our Licensed Insolvency Trustee who will provide a free, no-obligation consultation where he’ll review what you owe, own, and earn before explaining your options to you so that you can make an informed decision.

 If interested in more of the particulars concerning bankruptcy, please read our bankruptcy FAQ here or the additional information provided below.

-Welker and Company’s minimum fee is $1,800.
-Every Trustee in Bankruptcy gets paid based on a formula outlined in the general rules of the Bankruptcy and Insolvency Act.
+Steve Welker and Company’s minimum fee is $1,800.
+Every Licensed Insolvency Trustee gets paid based on a formula outlined in the general rules of the Bankruptcy and Insolvency Act.
 This means that ever Trustee charges the same government regulated fee.
 That said, each Trustee may provide a unique assessment and require different payment structures depending on each individual’s situation.

 An R9 credit rating is attached to debt erased by a bankruptcy.
 The credit bureau includes a first-time bankruptcy on a credit report for 6 years after the date of discharge and a second-time bankruptcy for 15 years after discharge.

 If you’re interested in understanding your options further, don’t hesitate to give us a call.
-We’re always happy to hear from you and are able to meet you at any one of our six conveniently located offices.
+We’re always happy to hear from you and are able to meet with you via telephone or in person at any one of our many conveniently located offices throughout Ontario.
 Experience the relief that a free consultation can bring.
 Call now.